Elnifio/2-s-Converter-Calc/README.md

 * * *
 ### Flaws & TODOs
 - [ ] No Visual Representations.
 This might be added in the future.
-- [ ] Does Not Support Octal.
+- [x] Does Not Support Octal.
 This should be added soon.
 - [ ] Does Not Support Digital Representation. ~~I don't know when this feature will be added:)~~
+- [ ] Does Not Support Operational Formula.
+This should be added in the future.

 ~~and as a non-native speaker, I mistakenly spelled "Complementary" as "Complimentary" LOL.
 This bug would be fixed soon.~~